If you cross a red warp with a blue weft what color cloth do you get? If the weft were a blue-green what difference would it make?

 The classic gamp is woven with the weft colors in the same order as the warp colors.
 I chose to weave mine starting with the rightmost warp color and ending with the leftmost.

 You can weave squares or rectangles, depending on how long you want the finished piece to be.
 And you don’t need to stop when you have woven all your warp colors: you can repeat them or even reverse them for a longer symmetrical piece.

 I cut off my plain weave piece and resleyed at 20 epi to weave a second gamp in 2/2 twill.
 You might also try a 1/3 or 3/1 twill on the same threading.
 It would be interesting to try a broken twill as well.

 Depending on the size of piece you have made, you may have anything from a table mat to a blanket!
 Whatever you decide to do with your color gamp, you will have an excellent study of optical blending which you can refer to in the future.

-For even more weaving fun be sure to check out the online Bluprint class Floor Loom Weaving to learn efficient ways to warp and weave, get troubleshooting tips and gain drafting design skills.
+For even more weaving fun be sure to check out the online Craftsy class Floor Loom Weaving to learn efficient ways to warp and weave, get troubleshooting tips and gain drafting design skills.